Allison Vogel Bio Pic

 Counsel

 Allison J. Vogel represents management exclusively in all aspects of employment litigation, including discrimination, harassment and retaliation claims, wage and hour claims, and employment-related torts.
 Allison defends employers in state and federal court and before administrative agencies.
 In addition to performing all phases of employment litigation, she regularly counsels employers on a wide range of workplace issues, including employee disciplinary and separation issues, internal investigations, and compliance with employment laws.
-Allison also has experience in conducting investigations into various workplace issues and providing workplace training.
+Allison is a member of the Firm’s Investigations Practice Group and has significant experience conducting investigations as a neutral outside investigator in matters involving claims of discrimination, harassment, and retaliation and providing workplace training.

 Professional Experience